ska-sa/katgpucbf/misc/xbgpu/README.md

 [main.py](https://github.com/ska-sa/katfgpu/blob/master/katfgpu/main.py) file in katfgpu as this uses some useful parsing functions that could be of use here.
 15. There is no B-Engine.
 It should eventually be implemented.
+16. The current Tensor core kernel is designed to work on the Nvidia RTX 20xx series of GPUs.
+The newer ranges of cards (RTX 30xx and above) may not be compatible with this kernel.
+This needs to be tested as soon as possible on a newer card to see if it works.
+If this does not work, there are a few options.
+Either the [tensorcore_xengine_core.py](katxgpu/tensorcore_xengine_core.py) might require some tweaking in which case the changes are quite well contained.
+A complication may be that the tensor core kernel needs to be changes so much that the input and output data formats change.
+In this case, the [precorrelation_reorder.py](katxgpu/precorrelation_reorder.py) may need to be changed too.
+The entirety of the `async def _gpu_proc_loop(self)` function in [xbengine_proc_loop.py](katxgpu/xbengine_proc_loop.py) would then need to be modified.
+If you begin modifying other functions in xbengine_proc_loop.py to get the new tensor cores working then I suspect you have done something wrong as only the `_gpu_proc_loop` function launches GPU kernels.
+Nvidia has some cuBLAS functions that could potentially perform the operation we want after a bit of reordering (see [here](https://docs.nvidia.com/cuda/cublas/index.html#cublas-lt-t-gt-syrk) - but you may need to dig deeper into the cuBLAS options available) - I am just not certain that this uses Tensor cores under the hood.
+You will need to investigate and profile this further.

 ## License